ewibowo/aws-lab/docs/asa-dmz.rst

 #.
 Create DMZ subnet.
 #.
 Create DMZ ENI with security group allow-all.
 #.
+Create a route table, associate it with DMZ subnet and add a default route entry for any destination (0.0.0.0/0) with the target of DMZ ENI of ASAv.
+#.
 Disable source destination check of DMZ ENI.
 #.
 Attach DMZ ENI to the ASAv instance.
 #.
 Reboot the ASAv instance so that DMZ ENI is recognised by ASAv operating system.